lucamrgs/MUDscope/README.md

 - ``mudgen`` : generates MUD data using MUDgee
     - ``--mudgen_config`` : name of json file in /mudgen_configs on which MUD profile and filtering rules are created
+    - OUTPUT: a folder in /mudscope/result/ containing device-specific MUD profile and derived OF rules.

 - ``reject`` : returns packets filtered from a pcap file by a virtual MUD enforcer
     - ``--reject_config`` : path to reject config file of reference OR folder containing a set of reject config files - config files contain device info and gateway MAC addresses related to filtering, and pcap to filter